 Rowena in Runnels County, Texas — The American South (West South Central)

 Location.
-31° 38.83′ N, 100° 2.876′ W. Marker is in Rowena, Texas, in Runnels County.
-Marker is at the intersection of Edward Street (Farm to Market Road 2133) and Mary Street, on the right when traveling east on Edward Street.
+31° 38.921′ N, 100° 2.997′ W. Marker is in Rowena, Texas, in Runnels County.
+Marker is at the intersection of Depot Street and Victor Street, on the left when traveling south on Depot Street.
 Touch for map.
-Marker is in this post office area: Rowena TX 76875, United States of America.
+Marker is at or near this postal address: 307 Depot Street, Rowena TX 76875, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Rowena (approx. 0.2 miles away); Sons of Hermann Lodge (approx. half a mile away); SPJST Lodge No. 49 (approx. 0.6 miles away); Sweet Home School (approx. 4.3 miles away); J.W.
 Clampitt (approx. 6.9 miles away); San Clemente Mission (approx. 7.3 miles away); Miles Methodist ChurchColorado River Ferry Crossing (approx. 8˝ miles away).
 Touch for a list and map of all markers in Rowena.

 Credits.
 This page was last revised on November 28, 2020.
 It was originally submitted on October 5, 2008, by William Fischer, Jr. of Scranton, Pennsylvania.
 This page has been viewed 1,543 times since then.
 Photos: 1, 2, 3. submitted on October 5, 2008, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.